ahmadmardeni1/Covid-19-Disktop-Notefier/README.md

 - new Covid-19 Deaths

 # How it work?
-it is using beautiful soap library in order to scrap a website and take the data from it then it is using plyer to make the popup notifications
+it is using beautiful soap library in order to make a web scraping for 'worldometers' website then it is using plyer to make the popup notifications

 # What do you need to install ?